-While no courses are required, normal preparation for comps includes Econ 601, 602, 603 and 604.
+While no courses are required, normal preparation for comps includes the first year micro and macro course sequence (Econ 601, 602, 603 and 604).
 The first attempt at comps generally takes place on Monday and Thursday of the third full week of June.
 Faculty have a maximum of four weeks to grade June comps, with grades announced as soon as they are available.
 In general, the second attempt takes place in August, on Monday and Friday of the last week before classes start.
-Comps dates are announced in February or March.
+Comps dates for the following summer are announced in February or March.

-Students preparing to take comps must sign up with the Graduate Studies Coordinator.
-Failure to do so means that no exam packet will be prepared for the student.
-Copies of old comp questions are available from the Graduate Studies Coordinator, and are also available in some cases online.
+Copies of some old comp questions are available from the Graduate Studies Coordinator, and others are available online.

 Students who receive grades of A or better in both Econ 601 and Econ 602 may be allowed to bypass the macro comp, at the discretion of the macro faculty.
 Students who receive grades of A or better in both Econ 603 and Econ 604 may be allowed to bypass the micro comp, at the discretion of the micro faculty.
+These grade standards should be seen as necessary but not sufficient conditions for exemption.
 Faculty will consider overall course performance in deciding who to exempt from each exam.
-Students who are exempt from both exams may be eligible for a small amount of summer funding if they remain on campus and follow a research-related work plan that is agreed upon in advance with a faculty member.
+Students who are exempt from both exams may be eligible for summer funding to work as a research assistant for a faculty member.